maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

     # nodal_dof_index is the dof number of the node, usually 0.
 Only for Hermite ansatz functions it can be higher.
     # state_no is the state number to set
     # value is the new state value

+If ``setSpecificStatesFunction`` will be called, this happens during the time step update just before each evaluation of the right hand side / the CellML model.
+I.e. for Heun's method it will be called up to twice per time step (depending on the other `setSpecificStates*` settings).

 *setSpecificStatesCallEnableBegin*, *setSpecificStatesCallFrequency* and *setSpecificStatesFrequencyJitter*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^